muratk3n/thirdwave/en/README.md

 slavery and subsistence agriculture".

 Conflating slavery, tribes, and subsistence agro..
 Wrong.
-Tribes can occur pre agro.
-Slavery can only happen during agro, not previously.
+Tribes can occur pre.
+Slavery can only happen during agro, not before that.

 ---